decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 Timestamp: 1512345678
 ```

-Before a user can sign a message, you must first convert it into an object using the `convertMessageToObject()` function, then it can be signed with the `signMessage()` function.
+Before a user can sign a message, you must first convert it from a string into an object using the `convertMessageToObject()` function, then it can be signed with the `signMessage()` function.

 ```ts
 const messageToSign = `# DCL Signed message